CarmineCella/sound_math/README.md

 ## Installation

-The SoundMath library is simple to compile and install.
+The *sound_math* library is simple to compile and install.
 Follow these steps to set up the library:

 1. Create a build directory:
    ```bash